secsh, ssh

 Disables forwarding of the authentication agent connection.

-Enables forwarding of the authentication agent connection.
+Enables forwarding of connections from an authentication agent such as secsh-agent.
 This can also be specified on a per-host basis in a configuration file.

 Specifies the interface to transmit from on machines with multiple interfaces or aliased addresses.

 Requests compression of all data (including stdin, stdout, stderr, and data for forwarded X11, TCP and UNIX-domain connections).
 The compression algorithm is the same used by gzip.
 Compression is desirable on modem lines and other slow connections, but will only slow down things on fast networks.
-The default value can be set on a host-by-host basis in the configuration files; see the Compression option.
+The default value can be set on a host-by-host basis in the configuration files; see the Compression option in CONFIGURATION FILES

 Selects the cipher specification for encrypting the session.
 Selects the cipher specification for encrypting the session. cipher_spec is a comma-separated list of ciphers listed in order of preference.
 See the Ciphers keyword in secsh for more information.